Lagrangian uncertainty quantification and information inequalities for stochastic flows: Preliminaries on stochastic flows and martingale solutions

-Clearly, the existence and uniqueness of Lebesgue a.e. \!\!martingale solution depends on the regularity of the coefficients and that of the initial distribution.
-Extra care is needed when the diffusion coefficient $a =\sigma\sigma^T$ is degenerate, because the martingale problem may not be well-posed in such a case.
-However, in this work, we are interested in SDEs generating a stochastic flow of $\mathcal{C}^{l}$ diffeormorphisms which amounts to requiring that $\sigma_{\cdot \,k}\in \mathcal{C}\big(\Ic; \mathcal{C}_b^{l,\delta}(\Rd;\Rd))$, $1\,{\leqslant} \,k\leqslant m$, $ l\,{\geqslant}\, 2$, $0\,{<}\,\delta\,{\leqslant}\, 1$; in this case the Lebesgue a.e.~martingale solution exists uniquely (e.g.,~\cite{Figali, Roc-Kry}).
-Consideration of Lebesgue a.e.~martingale solutions will be crucial in the reconstruction of solutions of the SDEs (\ref{SDE1}) in terms of the solutions of (\ref{SDE2}).
-Since, the diffusion coefficients of these SDEs need not be the same in our considerations, the reconstructed SDE will, in general, not be as regular as the original one.
-However, we shall demonstrate in \S\ref{Recon_sol} that the reconstructed SDE generates Lebesgue a.e.~martingale solutions.
+\begin{rem} \rm The existence and uniqueness of Lebesgue a.e.~martingale solution depends on the growth and regularity of the coefficients, and regularity of the initial probability measure in~(\ref{SDE}).
+Consideration of Lebesgue a.e.~martingale solutions will be important in the reconstruction of the solutions of (\ref{F_Kol}a) in terms of the solutions of (\ref{F_Kol}b).
+Here, we focus on SDE's generating flows of $\mathcal{C}^{l}$-diffeomorphisms with $t$-continuous coefficients (see Glossary and Remark \ref{cf_remk})